-Principle 4

-In order to achieve a high level of harmonization, the chairman of the SCE shall call European Enforcers Coordination Sessions (EECS) of the SCE to which all EU National Enforcers of standards on financial information should participate.
+Principle 4 In order to achieve a high level of harmonization, European Enforcers Coordination Sessions (EECS) of the SCE will be organised and will involve all EU National Enforcers of standards on financial information, being CESR members or not.
 Such sessions will be aimed at discussing decisions taken at national level, as well as experiences in the application of standards on enforcement.

-Considering that in some EU countries enforcement is (and will be) conducted by non-CESR members, the chair of the SCE shall call a wider forum where all EU National Enforcers who are committed to applying CESR enforcement standards, may meet.
+Considering that in some EU countries enforcement is (and will be) conducted by non-CESR members, it is necessary for reaching an efficient and meaningful coordination of enforcement to call a wider forum where all EU National Enforcers who are committed to applying CESR enforcement standards (being CESR members or not), may meet.
 The EECS are aimed at allowing enforcers (belonging to CESR or not) to exchange their views on enforcement cases and discuss decisions taken at national level.
 The EECS may also help to highlight enforcement issues to be dealt with in the standard setting process.